-With a dozen or more cases of childhood cancer in our area each year, the disease is eclipsed by other causes, and families are often left to their own resources.
+The disease is often eclipsed by other causes and families are often left to their own resources.

-The kindness and generosity of school friends, other parents and organizations have helped many, but the public is generally unaware of the toll that cancer takes on local families.
+The kindness and generosity of school friends, other parents and organizations have helped many South Georgia families cope with childhood cancer, but the public is generally unaware of the toll that cancer takes on local families.

-The Pediatric Cancer Research Foundation reports the following regarding childhood cancers.
+The Pediatric Cancer Research Foundation reports several things regarding childhood cancers.

-– Young patients often have a more advanced stage of cancer when first diagnosed.
-About 20 percent of adults with cancer show evidence the disease has spread, yet almost 80 percent of children show that the cancer has spread to distant sites at the time of diagnosis.
+• Young patients often have a more advanced stage of cancer when first diagnosed.
+About 20% of adults with cancer show evidence the disease has spread, yet almost 80% of children show that the cancer has spread to distant sites at the time of diagnosis.

 On the average, one in every four elementary schools has a child with cancer.